by Debbie “The Rat Lady” Ducommun

 bacteria.
 Another good combination

 for severe symptoms is gentamicin and amoxicillin.
-Both of these combinations target
+(Gentamicin must be given by

 secondary infections as well as mycoplasma.
-I recommend treating secondary
+I recommend treating secondary infections

 There is controversy whether rats can get